greenelab/deep-review/sections/05_treat.md

 [@arxiv:1703.10603] offer greater flexibility in their convolutions by eschewing the 3D grid.
 Instead, they each implement techniques for executing convolutions over atoms' neighboring atoms in the 3D space.
-Gomes et al. demonstrate that currently random forest on 1D feature vector that describes the 3D ligand-target structure generally outperforms neural networks on the same feature vector, atomic convolutions, and ligand-based neural networks when predicting the continuous-valued inhibition constant on the PDBBind refined dataset.
+Gomes et al. demonstrate that currently random forest on a 1D feature vector that describes the 3D ligand-target structure generally outperforms neural networks on the same feature vector, atomic convolutions, and ligand-based neural networks when predicting the continuous-valued inhibition constant on the PDBBind refined dataset.
 However, in the long term atomic convolutions may ultimately overtake grid-based methods, as they provide greater freedom to model atom-atom interactions and the forces that govern binding affinity.